AbhinavOmprakash/snitch/README.md

 > Snitch is inline-defs on steroids

+Or:

+> Highly enhanced ergonomics for repl-driven development.

 Snitch is how I debug and understand data flowing through my system.
+I use it as my sole debugger (in rare cases I reach for print statements).

 It's not a replacement for a full-fledged debugger, but it's pretty close and will be useful in 90% of the cases.
-I use it as my sole debugger (in rare cases I reach for print statements).
+However, unlike a debugger Snitch runs while your application us running, which is both better and worse than a traditional debugger.
+Better because a debugger freezes your application while you inspect the state.
+Worse because Snitch will only show you the latest value from a series of invocation, where a debugger will let you step to the invocation you are interested in.

 # Features
+- `defn*`, `*let`, `*fn`, and `defmethod*` macros for automatic inline `def`s for function arguments and bindings
+- Gives access to the return value of called functions
+- Lets you modify and then rerun the function with the snitched invokation arguments
 - Support for Clojurescript.
 - Editor agnostic (use it along with cider, conjure, calva, or cursive!).
-- Highly ergonomic for repl-driven development.

 # What people have to say ❤️
 > Very handy with those variants of the regular macros.
 Just add a `*` and you are inline def-ing the args! - Peter Strömberg (co-author of Calva)

 # Talk
 I gave a [talk](https://www.youtube.com/watch?v=WqilQulsJQc) about snitch at clojure Asia you can watch it here https://www.youtube.com/watch?v=WqilQulsJQc.

 # Usage
 ## Installation
-I recommend adding snitch to your `~/.lein/profiles.clj`.
+I recommend adding snitch to your `~/.lein/profiles.clj` or `deps.edn`.
 An example file would be
 ```clojure
 ; profiles.clj